ArantesVini/algorithms-and-data-structures/README.md

-# algorithms-and-data-structures
-Algorithms and Data Structures studies and pratice in different languages
+# Algorithm and Data Structures

+Studies and pratice in different languages

+# License

+This repository is under the [MIT LICENSE](LICENSE)